AstrotechLabs/yii2-tactician/README.md

 ## Setup

-First of all, you must configure your [Yii Dependency Injection Container](https://www.yiiframework.com/doc/guide/2.0/en/concept-di-container) to be able to use Command and Handler classes inside him.
+First you must have configure your [Yii Dependency Injection Container](https://www.yiiframework.com/doc/guide/2.0/en/concept-di-container) to be able to use Command and Handler classes within it.

-You should have something like that in your `config/web.php`:
+You should have something like this in your `config/web.php`:

 ```php
 $config = [